datamesh-governance/datamesh-governance.com/policies/interoperability/parquet-file-format.md

 ## Context

-Data products are stored as files on Azure Data Lake Storage Gen2 ([Data Product Storage](../../architecture-decisions/data-platform/azure-adls-as-storage-for-data-products.md)).
+Data products are stored as files on S3 ([AWS S3 as Storage for Data Products](../../architecture-decisions/data-platform/aws-s3-as-storage-for-data-products.md)).

 To ensure interoperability and consistent usage patterns, we want to agree on a common file format.